-My new project is on the visual culture of protestantism in the British Isles from c.
-1530 to c.1640.
+My new project is on the popular memory of Queen Elizabeth I, focusing particularly on provincial representations.
 It arises out of a longstanding interest in wall paintings, especially of historical events like the Spanish Armada, which led to my involvement in the conference at the House of Lords in 2008 on the Armada project (to complete the series of Burchett paintings of Lord Howard's Armada tapestries, lost in the fire of 1834). https://armada.parliament.uk/index.html

 I am privileged to be invited regularly to lecture and talk to new teachers through the Prince’s Teaching Institute.
 I developed the teacher/student pack of documents on The Reformation in collaboration with The National Archives: http://www.nationalarchives.gov.uk/education/resources/the-english-reformation-c1527-1590/